The Urgency of Embodied Carbon and What You Can Do about It

 You may have heard (including from BuildingGreen) that building with wood instead of concrete or steel has major carbon benefits.
 It seems to make sense, since wood products sequester carbon, while concrete and steel are made by burning fossil fuels.
 Interest in building with mass timber structural products like cross-laminated timber (CLT) has skyrocketed, in part because of the presumed lower embodied carbon impacts.

-But a few scientists are asking everyone to slow down, contending that LCAs have grossly overestimated the benefits of wood.
+But a few scientists are asking everyone to slow down, contending that LCAs have grossly overestimated the benefits of wood (see Wood: What’s Good).

 “Wood is very tricky right now,” said Stephanie Carlisle, principal at KieranTimberlake and the lead developer of the Tally whole-building LCA software tool.
 “There is a big debate happening.”
 And that’s frustrating for designers who want guidance they can use.